efogdev/wirelessifier/README.md

 To access the web configuration interface:
 1. Hold the SW1 button during boot
-2. Connect to the ESP32-S3 WiFi access point
+2. Connect to the open access point
-3. Navigate to the configuration page in your web browser
+3. Navigate to 192.168.4.1 in your web browser

-## Power Management

-The device implements power-saving features:
-- Automatically enters light sleep mode after 30 seconds of inactivity
-- Wakes up on USB HID input
-- BLE stack is paused during inactivity to save power

 ## License